 Owning a Cat For The First Time: Helpful Tips

-You have just acquired your first cat – congratulations!
+You have just gotten your first cat – congratulations!
 Getting to know your new furry friend is a wonderful experience.
-Hopefully you gave your cat a name and got some of the basics covered – you’ve purchased a scratching post, set up a few litter boxes, and cat-proofed your home.
+Hopefully you have given your cat a name and got some of the basics covered – you’ve purchased a scratching post, set up a few litter boxes, and cat-proofed your home.
 Now what?

 The First Days

 Your cat’s first day in his new home can be a stressful one, particularly if he is not used to big transitions like this.
 While it is tempting to want to play and snuggle with your new pet immediately, give your cat some space for the first day or two to allow time for them to get acclimated to their new surroundings.
 Ideally, keep your cat confined to a small room for the first few days.
 This is especially important if you have other cats, other pets (like dogs), or children in the household because you will need to introduce your cat to each new housemate gradually.
 Your cat’s room should contain all of their basic needs such as food, water, litter, litter box, scratching post, toys, and comfortable resting areas.
 You can visit your cat in their room, but keep the interactions brief and positive.
 Bringing some tasty treats each time you visit will quickly teach your cat that you are a friend!